9413d5ff2a0b4f237a264010b65350e7/TAG/README.md

 If you're reading along in the Bible, you can read about "the street" in [Revelation 18:21-24](https://www.biblegateway.com/passage/?search=Revelation%2018:21-24&version=KJV).

 Also see: [Last Days](https://github.com/LastDays2024)

+# About The Music
+The Creator has used music to light the path.
+Prince and Vandaveer are my primary go-tos, Prince is my cousin and Mark of Vandaveer was my best friend and classmate for years.

+Everyone needs to get ready and [Dig Down Deep](https://youtu.be/0kLylyZciMg?si=M6cTCeHcdT1RYHaf).

+> [!CAUTION]
+> The government and CIA are actively trying to silence the Creator's words, so ask an older person about Prince's lyrics and for Vandaveer make sure you memorize Mark & Rose's faces and voices (in the Dig Down Deep video above) it will help you detect fake or altered Vandaveer.